onedesign/atomic-deployments/README.md

 This project is based on the concepts presented in [Buddy Atomic Deployments](https://buddy.works/blog/introducing-atomic-deployments).
 It provides functionality to handle shared files and directories across deployments.
 While this was built for use with Buddy, it will work in any standard *nix environment.

+## How it works

+In our typical setup, our deployment pipeline (from [Buddy](https://buddy.works)) deploys into the `deploy-cache` directory before this script is run.
+This script will then copy all files from the `deploy-cache` and place them into a unique directory within the `revisions` folder.
+If the `--revision` tag is supplied it will contain that name, if not it defaults to some random bytes.
+After copy, the script will then symlink the files from the newly created revision directory to a symlink named `current`.
+This is the folder you should point your webserver to.

 ## Dependencies

 - PHP 5.5+